Will privacy fines be really massive under the GDPR?

-A major question when it comes to the upcoming EU privacy regulation is about the actual scope of the new applicable massive fines.
+A major question when it comes to the EU privacy regulation the scope of applicable fines, how to calculate them and how to mitigate risks.

 What are the new privacy fines?